bretechkenya/week3/README.md

 # week3
-Deemonstration of the final HTML programming class
+Demonstration of the final HTML programming class